SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-20-twitter-poll-repro.md

 Almost nobody does this.
 (Ok, [Ed Jaynes](https://en.wikipedia.org/wiki/Edwin_Thompson_Jaynes), because he was Just That Way.
 But I can't think of anybody else.)
 I've only done it once in my career.
 I was happy with the mathematical purity.
 But I was sad for pragmatic
-reasons: I don't think I ever adequately explained it to the client so they would do what their experiment told them to do.
+reasons: I don't think I ever adequately explained it well enough to the client so they would do what their experiment told them to do.
 They just glazed over at "all the math stuff".
 Sometimes there are limits to what you can do relate to social engineering more than anything else.